ying-tang/help-documentation/_keystone/oidc-federation.md

 Here are some example scenarios:

 **Example 1.**
-Here we are mapping users from the CompanyXYZ IDP and allowing any user from the `admin_group`.
+In this example, we are mapping users from the Company XYZ IDP and allowing any user from the `admin_group`.
 The user's email address will be used to create a user on Keystone.
 If the user's email is `test@test.ibmcloud.com`, then the resulting username would be `CompanyXYZ/test@test.ibmcloud.com`.

 ```
 [